Colt Group appoints new CFO as Ferrari returns to Fidelity

-Oct 17 Telecoms provider Colt Group SA said Chief Financial Officer Mark Ferrari would leave the company at the end of the year and appointed Hugo Eales in his place effective Nov.
+Telecoms provider Colt Group SA COLT.L said Chief Financial Officer Mark Ferrari would leave the company at the end of the year and appointed Hugo Eales in his place effective Nov.
 1.

 The company, which runs fibre optic networks and data centres for large and mid-sized companies, said Ferrari was returning to Fidelity Investments, from where he joined Colt on a secondment three-and-a-half years ago.